jhsware/inferno-animation/README.md

 IMPORTANT: This lib assumes you have set `box-sizing: border-box;` on the elements being animated!

-You can use it by adding the animation helpers to `componentDidMount` and `componentWillUnmoun` or by wrapping your component in the `<Animated />` component.
+You can animate your components by adding the animation helpers to `componentDidMount` and `componentWillUnmoun` or by wrapping your component in the `<Animated />` component.

 In lists, unlike `ReactTransitionGroup`, you need to wrap every item to animate them.